Update effective: March 14, 2022

 Events are allowed and welcomed on and off campus.

-In order to access MIT’s campus and MIT-sponsored events via the Tim Tickets system (MIT’s new visitor pass system), invited visitors and event attendees must provide contact information and attest to being fully vaccinated against Covid-19 or having a religious belief or medical condition that prevents them from receiving the vaccine.
+In order to access MIT’s campus and MIT-sponsored events via the Tim Tickets system (MIT’s visitor pass system), invited visitors and event attendees must provide contact information and attest to being up to date with their vaccination against Covid-19, including a booster shot for eligible individuals, or having a religious belief or medical condition that prevents them from receiving the vaccine.

-All other campus visitors and attendees of MIT-sponsored events are strongly encouraged to be fully vaccinated against Covid-19 unless they have a religious or medical exemption.
+All other campus visitors and attendees of MIT-sponsored events are strongly encouraged to be up to date with their vaccination against Covid-19 unless they have a religious or medical exemption.

-Children who are not yet eligible for vaccination (under 12 years of age) may visit MIT’s campus and attend MIT events but must be either accompanied by a parent or guardian or participating in a registered MIT K-12 program.
+- Children under 12 years of age may visit MIT’s campus and attend MIT events but must be either accompanied by a parent or guardian or participating in a registered MIT K-12 program.
 Please see MIT’s policies on K-12 students and programs for more details on programs and events involving minors.

 Tim Tickets for events

-Tim Tickets, MIT’s new visitor and event pass system, allows event organizers to invite event attendees to an MIT-sponsored event and issue them a digital pass referred to as a “ticket”.
+Tim Tickets, MIT’s visitor pass system, allows event organizers to invite event attendees to an MIT-sponsored event and issue them a digital pass referred to as a “ticket”.

 Any MIT current MIT employee can issue a Tim Ticket to an invited visitor who does not have an MIT ID and Kerberos account, using the Tim Tickets feature in the MIT Atlas mobile application (available for iOS 13+ and Android 7+) or via the Tim Tickets visitor administration website.